bigbadcon/bbc-11ty/src/public-health-policy.md

 * Regular check-ins at tables around eating needs
 * Replace your mask in between bites and sips

+## Outdoors

+Some variants are still very contagious outside and recommend masking outside when in the company of others.

 ## Hyatt Hotel Information

 The Hyatt ventilation systems meet and exceed industrial filtration requirements: